jenspfahl/anotherpass-browserextension/README.md

   * The `BK` is shared during the linking phase through a confirmed and secure channel (encrypted by `SK`).
 As long as `SK` is not leaked, the `BK` should be safe to decrypt the `TKn`.

-# Future ideas

-## Add action to fetch a certain credential from the app

-A new action in the extension to just pick up one credential of the users choise from the app and displays it in a new browser dialog (with a "copy to clipboard" option).

-## Add option to remember the selected credential

-Once a credential is selected in the app and sent back the the extension, its UID is stored together with the current webpage url in the extension storage.
-When it comes to the next credential request for the same webpage / UID, the corresponding credential will be pushed immediatelly after user approval.
-This would reduce the needed app interaction (selecting the right credential).

-## Add option to remember the selected credential at all

-Once a credential is selected in the app and sent back the the extension, it is stored encryptedly together with the current webpage url in the extension storage.
-When it comes to the next credential request for the same webpage / UID, the app is only needed to unlock the extension storage (for x minutes or the current session).
-This would reduce the app interaction even more.

-## Add action to sync a set of credential UIDs to the extension

-A new action in the extension to fetch all or a subset of credential UIDs and its related webpage urls from the app and store them in the extension storage.
-When it comes to any next credential request for any known webpage / UID, the corresponding credential will be pushed immediatelly after user approval.This would even more reduce the app interaction.

-## Add action to sync a set of credentials to the extension

-A new action in the extension to fetch all or a subset of credentials from the app and store them encrypted in the extension storage.
-Unlocking of these extensions would done by an unlock request to the app the user has to approve.
-This would even more reduce the app interaction.

-## Add action to push credentials to the app

-A new action to push certain credentials stored in the extension back to the app.
-If they exist in the app, they might be overwritten or created as copy.
-This feature would only make sense to migrate existing credentials to the app.